sammersheikh/codealot/README.md

 # codealot

-Description: A place where new developers can ask dumb coding questions anonymously (or named) and get answers ranked by upvotes and downvotes
+Description: A place where new developers can ask dumb coding questions and get answers by other devs (for locals teams)

 Trello Board: https://trello.com/b/S91fkGzl/minimal-stackoverflow